Our Upcoming Events

 Planning, Designing & Constructing

-The Department of Engineering & Construction plans, designs and constructs major capital improvements throughout Oakland.
-For more about the Department, visit our At a Glance Page.
+The Bureau of Engineering & Construction plans, designs and constructs major capital improvements throughout Oakland.
+For more about the Bureau, visit our At a Glance Page.

 Bicycle & Pedestrian Facilities Program